Last Updated on June 26, 2022

-Krka National Park is one of Croatia’s most famous for its stunning waterfalls and natural scenery.
+Krka National Park is one of Croatia’s most famous reserves for its stunning waterfalls and natural scenery.
 This incredible destination can fit into your Croatia itinerary easier than you think by making it a day trip from Split!
-In this guide, you’ll discover the many options to get from Split to Krka National Park, plus insider tips to having an amazing visit, from photographing the waterfalls to navigating the swimming area.
+In this guide, you’ll discover the many options there are to reach Krka National Park from Split and insider tips to having an amazing visit, from photographing the waterfalls to navigating the swimming area.

-Krka National Park encompasses the Krka River within the Dinara Mountains and is known for its cascading waterfalls.
+Krka National Park includes the Krka River nestled among the Dinara Mountains, famously known for its many cascading waterfalls.
 Unlike other similar national parks like Plitvice Lakes, you can swim in the Krka River as a visitor, making it a unique adventure travel experience.

 Krka is also more popular than other national parks in Croatia because of its vicinity to the Dalmatian Coast.
-It’s closer and easier to reach than Plitvice Lakes and can be more easily incorporated into a traditional Croatia travel itinerary.
+It’s closer and easier to reach than Plitvice Lakes and can be seamlessly incorporated into a traditional Croatia travel itinerary.